Your words matter.

 About 70% of people who need treatment aren’t in treatment.

 We need treatment solutions that meet people where they are.
-The new Meds First program offered at Tacoma-Pierce County Health Department in partnership with Tacoma Needle Exchange provides a door for people who are ready for help—and ready to start today.
+Our Meds First program provides a door for people who are ready for help—and ready to start today.

 Many people with OUD benefit from treatment with medication, including lifelong treatment.
 Ongoing outpatient medication treatment for OUD is linked to better retention and outcomes.